 With steady leadership at the helm and a thorough crisis response plan, you’ll know that your bases are covered in a worst-case scenario.
 And whatever happens with today’s challenge, you’ll have the confidence to handle the next crisis that comes your way.

 In addition to PR and marketing strategy, Pivot Communication offers crisis response planning and communications services.
-If your senior living community needs help developing a plan, training spokespeople or writing statements, call Pivot at (303) 499-9291 or email us at [email protected].
+If your senior living community needs help developing a plan, training spokespeople or writing statements, call Pivot at (303) 499-9291 or contact us.